rca-msrc/textile-robotic-interaction-HRI2024/README.md

 ![Top-down view of Robot Handfeel set-up](doc/handfeel_setup.jpg "Top-down view of Robot Handfeel set-up")

-The robots interact with the fabric with a static end-effector "thumb", made of 3D printed ABS plastic (TODO: need to check with Toto).
+The robots interact with the fabric with a static end-effector "thumb", made of 3D printed ABS plastic.

 ![Close-up of thumb](doc/thumb.jpg "Close-up of thumb")